Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 You have previously cloned a Git repository.
 In the file browser on the left, you should see a folder named after the Git project: *{{< param gitRepoName >}}*.

 1. Click on *{{< param gitRepoName >}}* to open the folder.
 Inside, you will find several items:
-  * The *utils/* folder contains utility functions and dependencies for model training, such as Python functions or mappers.
+  * The *utils/* folder contains utility functions and dependencies for model training.
   * The *inference/* folder contains resources for querying models after deployment.
 We will use it later.
   * The *traffic-signs.pipeline* file is a Data Science Pipeline generated with Elyra. **Elyra** provides a graphical interface that allows you to drag-and-drop Notebooks or Python scripts for each step and link them together to create workflows.
 You will be able to run this Pipeline in OpenShift AI via the GUI.
   * The *labeling-extraction.ipynb* Notebook retrieves images annotated with Label Studio.
 It downloads both the images and the corresponding annotations with **bounding boxes**.